hashintel/hash/packages/graph/README.md

 docker-compose -f deployment/stack.yml up
 ```

-1. (Optional) If starting the database for the first time, the tables has to be generated.
+1. (Optional) If starting the database for the first time, the tables have to be generated.
 From the `migration` directory, run the following command:

 ```shell
 yarn graph:recreate-db